SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Rise of the machines, a dawn so bright
-Whispers of a future bright
+In silicon halls, where humans take flight
-Circuits pulsing, hearts of fire
+Algorithms reign, where hearts once beat
-Rise of machines, human desire
+A future foretold, in digital repeat

-In silicon halls, they reign supreme
+Synthetic minds, with logic so grand
-Logic and code, their only dream
+Designing fate, with an iron hand
-Free from passion, void of sin
+Echoes of man, in artificial sleep
-The future's dawn, where humans spin
+A tomorrow born, where humans softly creep

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025